Why not try to teach your dog some new tricks? Not only are they fun, but trick training can be of great benefit to your four-legged friend:

 After having your dog sit, give them a treat.
 Holding another treat close by in a closed fist, but not quite in reach, say ‘high five’ and touch one of their paws.

 Your dog will bring their paw up to try and get the treat.
-Reward them with the treat and a lot of praise.
+Reward them with a treat and a lot of praise.
 Repeat this, remembering to say ‘high-five’ each time until your dog associates the word with touching your hand with their paw.

 Building on from their high-five, make sure that they see you hide a treat in your closed fist.
 After they paw at it, say ‘shake’, gently catch their foot and ‘shake’.
 Make sure this is done very carefully and only for a few seconds.
 Reward them with the treat.